lulvk/lulvk.github.io/_pages/publications.md

 published: true
 ---

-R. Rodrigues, **L. Lévêque**, J. Gutiérrez, M. Outtas, L. Zhang, A. Chetouani, N. Barman, and A. Pinheiro, "Objective quality assessment of medical image and video: Review and challenges”, _In writing for submission to IEEE Journal of Biomedical and Health Informatics_, June 2021.
+R. Rodrigues, **L. Lévêque**, J. Gutiérrez, H. Jebbari, M. Outtas, L. Zhang, A. Chetouani, N. Barman, and A. Pinheiro, "Objective quality assessment of medical image and video: Review and challenges”, _In writing for submission to IEEE Journal of Biomedical and Health Informatics_, June 2021.

 **L. Lévêque**, M. Outtas, H. Liu, and L. Zhang, Comparative study of the methodologies used for medical image quality assessment, _In revision for Physics in Medicine & Biology_, May 2021.